 So we just let it be, no analysis?
 That’s what I generally do.
-But if you insist on analyzing, let’s do it right.
+But if you have the habit of analyzing, let’s do it right.

 As life is not so analyzable, we can try to project its concepts onto some system of a similar kind, some complex object.
 This has a longish list of requirements:

 – It has to have a similar number and type of building blocks as life.
 Let’s say about 15 main ones and hundreds of smaller, insignificant ones.

 – It has to have similarly rich interconnections between the main building blocks.
 In life, everything important is linked to everything important in some way.

 – The complex object must be structurally very well known to most people.
 If we compare your life to a laptop, fine.
 But how does one work in detail?
 Bummer, we just got into semiconductor tech and lost our audience.